-Our new raw pine honey also comes from the same part of Greece as our raw fir tree honey.
-Our bee keeper Iordannis uses the same methods as he does when producing his fir tree honey.
+Our raw pine honey also comes from the same part of Greece as our raw fir honey.
+Our beekeeper uses the same methods as he does when producing his fir honey.

-The area where the bees collect the honeydew is free from pesticides, chemicals and fertilizers.
-Instead he uses organic hops to reduce parasitic mite populations in his honey colonies.
-This makes the honey completely organic.
+The area where the bees collect the honeydew is free from pesticides, chemicals and fertilisers, instead, he uses organic hops to reduce parasitic mite populations in his honey colonies.
+This makes the Greek honey completely organic.

-Due to its anti-bacterial properties, it can also be applied directly to the skin to hasten the healing of wounds, burns, and sunburn.
+Due to its anti-bacterial anti-viral properties, it can also be applied directly to the skin to hasten the healing of minor burns cuts and other bacterial infections.

-A recent study compared 18 honey varieties, both floral and forest honeys, and it found that Greek pine honey had the strongest anti-bacterial properties amongst all the tested honeys.
+A study in 2012 compared 18 honey varieties, both floral and forest honeys, and it found that Greek pine honey had the strongest anti-bacterial properties amongst all the tested kinds of honey.
 (The Journal of Microbiology, Biotechnology and Food Sciences, 2012).

 Pine honey crystallises slowly due to its low glucose levels and as such will remain fluid for more than 18 months.